Owen-Cummings/GRR-Docker-Lab/README.md

 `terraform apply`

 - Depending on number of resources being deployed this may take a moment to build the docker containers and deploy
 - Voila!
-Now you have a Google Rapid Response instance to mess around with accessible at
+Now you have a Google Rapid Response instance to mess around with accessible in your subnet at host .10 (ie: 172.20.0.10 for 172.20.0.0/16)

 Don't forget to `terraform destroy` when you're done.